hexaonelabs/hexa-lite/README.md

 - [x] <b>Lend and borrow money on DeFi protocols:</b> Users can lend and borrow money on DeFi protocols and earn interest with by providing liquidity to lending pools from multiple liquidity providers across multiple blockchains.

-- [ ] <b>WIP - Earn interest with liquide staking:</b> Users can earn interest with liquide staking by providing liquidity to staking pools from multiple liquidity providers across multiple blockchains.
+- [x] <b>Earn interest with liquide staking:</b> Users can earn interest with liquide staking by providing liquidity to staking pools from multiple liquidity providers across multiple blockchains.

-- [ ] <b>WIP - Custom farming strategies:</b> Users can create custom farming strategies by combining multiple DeFi protocols and services to earn interest with their assets.

 ## 🛠️ Technology Stack